isomerpages/enterprisesg-sac-old/_courses/2019-07-17-ISOIEC-17065-Product-Certification-Course.md

 We are now open for registration.
 Click on this link for the online [registration form](https://form.gov.sg/5d1ed34b9ca58e0018fae30c){:target="_blank"}.

-All cheques should be crossed and made payable to "Enterprise Singapore" No invoices will be issued.
+All cheques should be crossed and made payable to "Enterprise Singapore."
+No invoices will be issued.

 The payment cheque is to be sent to the following address.